Family Visa Attorney in The Woodlands, TX

 The Immigration and Nationality Act (INA) classifies visas as either immigrant or nonimmigrant.
 Immigrant visas are issued to persons seeking to live permanently in the United States while nonimmigrant visas are issued to persons with permanent residences abroad, but who seek to be in the United States on a temporary basis for some prescribed purpose under 8 U.S.C. § 1101(a)(15).

 The INA allows spouses of persons with immigrant visas to accompany or to follow their spouse as provided in 8 U.S.C. § 1101(a)(27)(c) and 1153(d).

-Attorney for the Family Based Visa in The Woodlands, TX
+Attorney for the Family Based Visa in Shenandoah, TX

 Personal experience with the immigration process provides attorney Luis F. Hess with insight that most other lawyers do not possess.
 As a first generation, U.S. American, Luis F. Hess is specially situated to guide other individuals through every stage of immigration.
 Having an attorney who can speak multiple languages, including Spanish and Mandarin Chinese, becomes invaluable when preparing complex immigration forms.

 If you need help filing for a visa in The Woodlands or Shenandoah, Texas, based on a family reunification category, then contact an experienced immigration attorney.
 Luis F. Hess, PLLC is located in Montgomery County, Texas.
 The firm accepts cases throughout North Harris County as well.
 Luis F. Hess represents clients in Spring, Shenandoah, Conroe, The Woodlands, and many other nearby communities in the greater Houston area.